Updated January 09, 2026

 ZR2 Bison

-This is the ultimate off-roading Colorado, offering several upgrades designed for maximizing any off-road experience.
+This is the ultimate off-roading Colorado, offering several upgrades designed to maximize any off-road experience.
 They include a raised suspension, larger wheels and tires, unique off-road dampers, and more.
-We’ve done some rock crawling in this bad boy and it’s nothing short of a hoot to pilot.
+We’ve done some rock crawling and high-speed off-roading in this truck, and it is phenomenal.

 Wireless Apple CarPlay and Android Auto

 Phone integration without the cable.
 What a concept.
 It’s great not to have to monkey around with cables.
-Wireless charging with an extra-large pad is available as well.
+Wireless charging with an extra-large pad is also available.

 Infotainment touchscreen